 Informing Policymakers and the Public

 The SVA Census is conducted via a web survey sent out to SVA’s network, SVA chapters, veteran points of contact on college campuses (e.g. veteran certifying officials), and social media channels.
-The survey is in the field during October of every year.
+The survey is in the field during the fall of every year.

 Student veterans perform well in academic settings despite facing challenges that may affect their performance and ability to attend school.
 According to the 2019 SVA Census Survey, nearly two-in-three student veterans were enrolled as full-time students.
 On average, they took on 13-credit hours per semester.
 Although most veterans were enrolled as full-time students, they also faced unique challenges that could have an impact on their educational success.
 While serving in the military many veterans started families.
 Nearly half of student veterans had one or more children and nearly half were married.

 Employment is another factor that can potentially impact a veteran’s ability to attend school.
 Approximately three-in-five student veterans are employed, and on average they work 35 hours per week.
 Although, student veterans face some unique challenges compared to the traditional student, they still excel academically.
 Four-in-five student veterans attend 4-year public and private institutions, and their cumulative average GPA is 3.39, on a 4.0 scale.